 • 55 million businesses are already on LinkedIn.

-How to create a LinkedIn Company Page
+How do you create a LinkedIn business page?

-1. Sign into your personal LinkedIn account.
+1. Sign in to your personal LinkedIn account.

-3. Click Create a Company Page.
+3. Click create a company page.

-4. Select the page type you’re creating from the subset of options:
+linkedin business page - example page creation4.
+Select the page type you’re creating from the subset of options:

-• Medium to large business
+• Small, medium, or large business

 • Showcase page